bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Model complex relationships and mappings to existing back office data, but in an experience as easy as a spreadsheet.
-The service supports all kinds of data including structured, unstructured and blobs and puts it in safe and reliable SQL, NoSQL and object stores behind the scenes.
+The service supports all kinds of data and puts it in safe and reliable SQL, NoSQL and object stores behind the scenes.
         actions: []
         image: images/undraw_software_engineer_lvl5.svg
         media_position: right